buNuLu/buNuLu/README.md

 - 👋 Hi, I’m Luiza
-- 🌱 I’m a Computer Science Undergrad working with databases
+- 🌱 I’m a Computer Science Undergrad working as a database engineer
 - 🌱 My main languages are python, javaScript and Java (I can also speak three different languages)